-Treating cataracts involves a two-step procedure.
-First an ultrasonic instrument or laser is used to break up and gently remove the existing cloudy lens (cataract) in the eye.
-Next, the removed lens is replaced with an artificial intraocular lens (IOL).
-The entire procedure takes approximately 15 minutes and is done as an out-patient procedure.
+Treatment of a cataract involves a two-step procedure.
+First an ultrasonic instrument or laser is used to break up and gently remove the existing cloudy lens (the cataract lens) in the eye.
+Next the removed lens is replaced with an artificial replacement lens (known as an IOL).
+This replacement lens restores the ability to focus clear sharp images on the retina.
+Patients notice significantly improved vision almost immediately after cataract surgery.
+The entire procedure takes approximately 15 minutes and is performed as an out-patient procedure.

-Up until recently, most cataract patients would require some sort of glasses after cataract surgery due to a physical limitation of hte traditional monofocal lens.
+Up until recently, most cataract patients would require some sort of glasses after cataract surgery due to a physical limitation of the traditional, or monofocal lens implant.
 These lenses would only focus on distance objects and were unable to change focus to near vision objects.

-Due to recent advancements in lens technology, a premium class of intraocular lenses (IOL) are now available including Crystalens, ReStor, Technis, and Symphony; which each offer unique benefits and allow patients to focus on near, intermediate, and distance objects after cataract surgery - often eliminating the need for any type of glasses after.
+Due to recent advanced in lens technology, a premium class of lens implants are now available with each offering unique benefits allowing patients to focus on near, intermediate, and distance objects after cataract surgery - often eliminating the need for any type of glasses after cataract surgery.